 Indeed, mountain bike shorts have evolved since their humble single-gender and single-color days.
 Now it’s all about the stretchy fabrics that make a short snug enough to not get caught on the seat post, yet unrestrictive while pedaling or moving around on the bike.
 Thicker, stretchy fabric goes a long way in protecting skin in a crash too, absorbing some of the force skin would normally take.
 And savvy styles include kneepad compatibility.
-Most companies have clued in to the hip pocket designed to secure a smartphone while not effecting movement and they have certainly clued in to a growing women’s market that demands high-performance, protection and comfort.
+Most companies have clued in to the hip pocket designed to secure a smartphone while not affecting movement and they have certainly clued in to a growing women’s market that demands high-performance, protection and comfort.
 Check out our Women’s MTB Shorts reviews.

-Our testing team tested the shorts in and around Minneapolis and Duluth, Minnesota; Sedona and Tucson, Arizona and Moab, Utah over a period of two months on asphalt, gravel, singletrack in temperatures ranging from the low 40’s to the mid-90’s and on distances that ranged from six miles to 56.
+Our testing team tested the shorts in and around Minneapolis and Duluth, Minnesota; Sedona and Tucson, Arizona, Jackson, Wyoming and Moab, Utah over a period of two months on asphalt, gravel, and singletrack in temperatures ranging from the low 40’s to the mid-90’s and on distances that ranged from six miles to 56.
 Our testing team did not intentionally set out to test the durability of each pair of shorts in a crash.
 Instead, to judge the shorts’ ability to withstand impact, they scrutinized their construction materials, the weight of the fabric and the stitching.
 Though, there may have been some crashes anyway.